pearselab/areadata/_pages/download-links.md

 See methods page for the processing methods and the units given.
 Please cite the original data sources when using these data (given with the download links and presented at the bottom of this page).

+For customised county-level (GID 2) data downloads (subsetting and selecting only part of the data to download), please go to [the R Shiny app](https://smithtp.shinyapps.io/areadata-app)

 ## Metadata

 Download the metadata linking GID admin codes with place names: [HERE](https://github.com/pearselab/areadata/raw/main/data/name-matching.csv)